Large-scale quantization of trace I: Finite propagation operators: Kubo and Kitaev trace pairings

 \begin{enumerate} \item[(iv)] If $Y \subseteq M$, we say that an operator $T\in\sL(\mathcal{H})$ is \emph{supported on} $Y$ if $fT = Tf = 0$ whenever $f$ is a bounded Borel function with $\supp(f) \subseteq Y^c$; \item[(v)] If $\cY$ is a big family in $M$, we say that $T$ is \emph{supported on} $\cY$ if it is supported on some member of $\cY$. \end{enumerate}

-We denote by $\sB(\mathcal{Y}) \subseteq \sB(M) \subset \sL(\cH)$ the subalgebra comprising those locally trace-class and finite propagation operators which are supported on $\mathcal{Y}$.
-It will follow from Lemmas \ref{LemmaTSsupported} and \ref{LemmaLocallyTraceclass} below that $\sB(\cY)$ are ideals in $\sB(M)$, so we refer to them as \emph{localization ideals}. \end{definition}
+We denote by $\sB(\mathcal{Y}) \subseteq \sB(M) \subset \sL(\cH)$ the subalgebra consisting of those locally trace-class and finite propagation operators which are supported on $\mathcal{Y}$.
+It will follow from Lemmas \ref{LemmaTSsupported} and \ref{LemmaLocallyTraceclass} below that the subalgebras $\sB(\cY)$ are ideals in $\sB(M)$, so we refer to them as \emph{localization ideals}. \end{definition}

-\begin{remark} We may write $\sB_{\cH}(\cY)$ to emphasize the dependence of the choice of $M$-module, but will usually suppress $\cH$ in notation.
+\begin{remark} We may write $\sB_{\cH}(\cY)$ to emphasize the dependence on the choice of $M$-module, but will usually suppress $\cH$ in notation.
 This simplified notation has the justification that if $\cH$ and $\cH'$ are \emph{ample}---meaning that no non-zero $f \in C_0(M)$ acts as a compact operator---then $\sB_{\cH}(\cY) \cong \sB_{\cH'}(\cY)$ for any big family $\cY$ in $M$, where the isomorphism is provided by conjugation by a finite propagation unitary $\cH \to \cH'$.
 In particular, the algebras $\sB_{\cH}(\cY)$ have canonically isomorphic $K$-theory.
 Similar remarks hold for the norm closures $C^*_{\cH}(\cY)$ of $\sB_{\cH}(\cY)$, which are called the \emph{Roe algebras} associated to the big families $\cY$.
 For a reference on these facts, see \cite[\S6.3]{HigsonRoe}. \end{remark}

 \begin{lemma} If $S, T \in \sL(\cH)$ are such that $T$ has finite propagation and $S$ is supported on $Y \subseteq M$, then $TS$ and $ST$ are supported on $\{Y\}$. \end{lemma}